sinbad/SUDS/docs/SetLines.md

 ### Name

-Underlying type: FName

-Names are not localised, unlike text, so are good for signalling more descriptive values to / from code.
+Names (FNames) are not localised unlike text, so are good for signalling more descriptive values to / from code.

 ```yaml